TT is an online writer with over six years of experience writing about sports and pop culture.

 Pittsburgh Steelers—Ladarius Green

 In 2016, Green signed with the Pittsburgh Steelers on a four-year, $20 million contract with a $4.75 million signing bonus.
 The Steelers signed him to help with a depleted tight end group after longtime starter Heath Miller retired during the offseason and Matt Spaeth suffered injuries which would eventually result in his failing of the team physical and being released.
-Green would suffer an ankle injury during that offseason and wouldn't be available to the team until mid November.
-While he set a career high with a 110 receiving yards in a win over the New York Giants, he would miss the final two regular season games and three playoff games with a concussion.
+Green would suffer an ankle injury during that offseason and wouldn't be available to the team until mid-November.
+While he set a career-high with 110 receiving yards in a win over the New York Giants, he would miss the final two regular-season games and three playoff games with a concussion.
 Green was released by the Steelers the following offseason after failing the team physical before the start of OTA's.